 Exercise 06 - Shape optimization of trusses¶

-Shape optimization means that given a fixed topology of a truss, we want optimize its stiffness by modifying some node positions.
+Shape optimization means that given a fixed topology of a truss, we want to optimize its stiffness by modifying some node positions.
 In this particular example, we investigate the optimal shape of a railway bridge like in the photograph here:

 Bridge